An Update on the HOME Bill (S.100)

 What Happens Next?

 Unfortunately, both those Act 250 changes will end in 2026 barring any further action.
-S.100 also directs Vermont’s Association of Planning and Development Agencies and the Natural Resources Board to develop a report on how to further reform Act 250 to encourage density and development in designated areas while protecting Vermont’s wildlands from being chopped up.
-Another report will detail how to delegate Act 250 authority to some municipalities to simplify the review process.
-These reports (and others) are due before the end of 2023, so stay tuned!
+S.100 also directs Vermont's Association of Planning and Development Agencies and the Natural Resources Board to develop a report on how to further reform Act 250 to encourage density and development in designated areas while protecting Vermont's wildlands from being chopped up.

 The HOME bill also included a number of appropriations for housing programs, including first-time homebuyer grants, middle-income home ownership subsidies, and rental housing construction and improvement loans.